-Several galleries of the Oshkosh Public Museum are located in the historic Sawyer family home, an English Tudor Revival residence built in 1908 for lumber baron and banker Edgar P. Sawyer and his family.
-A visit to the Museum is hardly complete without a stroll through the halls to marvel at the rich interiors designed by the famous Tiffany Studios of New York.
-And while here, a definite must-do is a visit to the Apostles Clock as it strikes the hour.
+Several galleries of the Oshkosh Public Museum are located in the historic Sawyer home, a beautiful English Tudor Revival residence built in 1908 for lumber baron and banker Edgar P. Sawyer and Mary Jewell Sawyer.
+A visit to the Museum is hardly complete without a stroll through the halls to marvel at the stunning carved woodwork, exquisite artwork, fine glass and ceramics, and the rich Tiffany treasures.
+A definite must-do is to watch the brilliant hourly performance of the Apostles Clock, a rare monumental timepiece built in 1895.

 The Oshkosh Public Museum is an exciting place of discovery, learning and inspiration.
-In order to enhance your experience, please adhere to the following guidelines while visiting the Museum.
+The Museum strives to create positive experiences for all visitors.
+Please adhere to the following guidelines on proper museum etiquette to help ensure that all visitors will have a meaningful experience while at the Museum.

 - Use quiet inside voices and walk respectfully in all areas of the Museum.
+Cell phone use should be restricted to the lobby.
 Please be courteous of others and act responsibly.

-- For their safety, and of course the security of our exhibitions, children must be accompanied by an adult at all times.
+- For their safety, and of course the security of our exhibitions, all children must be supervised and accompanied by an adult at all times.
+Shouting and running are not permitted.

 - Food and drinks are not allowed in the galleries, to include water bottles, coffee cups and other covered containers.